vanilophp/netopia/docs/workflow.md

 The generated HTML snippet will contain a prepared, encrypted HTML Form with all the necessary details that can be submitted to Netopia to start the payment process.

+You can pass an array to the `getHtmlSnippet()` method that recognizes the following keys:

+- `autoRedirect`: bool, which if true, the rendered payment request from will automatically submit itself on load towards Netopia.

 ### Payment Request Options

 The gateway's `createPaymentRequest` method accepts additional parameters that can be used to